tef/arson/SPEC.md

 Tags with wider widths (256, 512, etc) are reserved for future use.

+Implementations MUST error if the number does not fit in the given width, and MAY choose to return a wider format than specified.

 Note: The use of this tag is intended for binary formats of ARSON.

 ## Floating point fixed width types (reserved)